 |Sunday||7:30AM - 8:00PM|

 Amy is our Hospital Manager and has worked in the veterinary field for over 20 years as both a Head Technician and Manager.
 She has a B.S. in Zoology specializing in Animal Care and an Ecology Minor.
-Previously she studied as a triple language major, but changed course knowing that animals were her true passion.
+Previously she studied as a triple language major but changed course knowing that animals were her true passion.
 Amy was recently a national finalist for 2016 Practice Manager of the Year.
 She has a farm full of rescued critters in the Columbia River Gorge.
 Her hobbies include hiking, whitewater rafting, gardening, reading, home improvement projects, managing rental properties, and being active in her local Church.
-Her and her husband of 21 years have been blessed to have 23 Foster children be part of their lives and currently are raising 2 amazing kids.
-She is a vegetarian, and and would love to live completely off the grid!
+She and her husband of 21 years have been blessed to have 23 Foster children be part of their lives and currently are raising 2 amazing kids.
+She is a vegetarian, and would love to live completely off the grid!

 Ashley has been in the veterinary field since 2012.
 She studied at Carrington/Apollo college and has been with East Padden ever since.
-In her spare time she enjoys spending lots of time with her family and close friends.
+In her spare time, she enjoys spending lots of time with her family and close friends.
 Camping at the sand dunes is their number one hobby.
 If not at the dunes or working, her son, 2 cats, and 2 dogs keep her well occupied.
 Ashley’s passion for animals has been since the beginning and she can’t wait to meet you and your furry friends!

 Jacque is PNW born and raised, and if you ask her, she will gladly tell you she loves everything about this rainy region!
 Jacque has been working in the veterinary industry since January of 2013.
 She got her start at a local emergency/specialty hospital working in reception.
-Jacque values the connection with the clients that come in to East Padden and strives to give the best possible service she can.
-In her spare time she can be found at home with her boyfriend, Sam, and fur-kids, Benelli and Freyja, with her nose buried in a book!
+Jacque values the connection with the clients that come into East Padden and strives to give the best possible service she can.
+In her spare time, she can be found at home with her boyfriend, Sam, and fur-kids, Benelli and Freyja, with her nose buried in a book!
 Jacque also enjoys jogging, yoga, hiking, camping, and spending time with her friends and family.
 Jacque thoroughly enjoys working alongside her family at EPAH knowing they share her passion and enthusiasm for animals and their people!

 Cathy started working in veterinary medicine in 2008, and has been a part of the EPAH team since August of 2013.
 Even from a young age Cathy was interested in animals and would bring home every stray in the neighborhood.
 When she is not at work she is home with her two wonderful Pitbulls, Pupa and Dub, and her kitty Mewsette.